tahsinhasem/orbital_poc/README.md

 ```

+[^1]: Kitex server is using the port "8888" and Hertz server using the port "4200", so please keep these ports free for the demo servers to run.
-[^1]: database : We are not current using an actual database in the demo.
+[^2]: We are not current using an actual database in the demo.
 The data structure used is a go splice which acts as a makeshift database.
-[^2]: It is assumed that go is already installed in your system
+[^3]: It is assumed that go is already installed in your system
-[^3]: Kitex server is using the port "8888" and Hertz server using the port "4200", so please keep these ports free for the demo servers to run.